-Contract agreements do not cover occasional drivers.
+Contract agreements don’t cover occasional drivers.
 Therefore, the signatory is responsible for all people driving the vehicle.

-You can exchange your Canadian dollars (CAD) for CUC without fees at:
+You can exchange your Canadian dollars (CAD) for CUP without fees at:

-- the money exchange counters in Cuba’s international airports
+- the money exchange bureaus in Cuba’s international airports

 - major hotels

-It is strictly forbidden to import or export CUC.
+It’s strictly forbidden to import or export CUP.
 After having passed through customs at any Cuban airport, you will be allowed to make purchases by credit card or by cash in CAD, USD or EURO.

-When flying out of Cuba, you should exchange your CUC for CAD before arriving at the airport as CAD may not be available at the airport at the time of your departure.
+When flying out of Cuba, you should exchange your CUP for CAD before departure as CAD may not be available at the airport.

 Credit cards issued by U.S. financial institutions or affiliated with U.S. banks, are not accepted in Cuba.

 Other credit cards are generally accepted at major establishments and international resort chains.
-However, private restaurants (paladares) and private guest houses (casas particulares) do not accept credit cards of any kind.
+However, private restaurants (paladares) and private guest houses (casas particulares) don’t accept credit cards of any kind.

-Credit card cash advances, in CUCs, may be obtained at banks, hotels or a state-run cadeca (exchange house).
+Credit card cash advances, in CUPs, may be obtained at banks, hotels or a state-run exchange bureau (cadeca).

 Debit cards and ATMs

 Debit cards and money transfers are not widely accepted in Cuba.
-ATMs are rare and do not always work in Cuba.
+ATMs are rare and don’t always work.